 - Once it steps on your finger, reward it with a treat or petting on the head.

 After your cockatiel has learned how to step onto your finger on command, you can remove it from the cage in this way.
 You should take your cockatiel out of its cage at least once a day for exercise.

 If you are home often, you can keep it outside of its cage for most of the day while it’s awake.
-You should put your cockatiel in its cage whenever you aren’t home, or if you’ll be in a different room where you don’t want the cockatiel to go.
+Put your cockatiel in its cage whenever you aren’t home, or if you’ll be in a different room where you don’t want the cockatiel to go.

 How to Train A Cockatiel to Poop in Its Cage

 Cockatiels poop every 15-20 minutes.
-If you do keep your cockatiel outside of its cage most of the time, you likely will have to clean poop around your house.
-However, it is possible to potty train your cockatiel.
+If you keep your cockatiel outside of its cage most of the time, you will likely have to clean poop around your house.
+However, it is possible to toilet train your cockatiel:

-- Figure out the signs for when your cockatiel is about to poop, such as it becomes antsy and squats or backs up.
+- Figure out the signs for when your cockatiel is about to poop, such as when it squats or backs up.